 Yet to be seen is whether the next season's plot validates the choices made of the course of the first.
 Time has a way of placing misunderstood actions in context, and generally history is kinder to well-meaning leaders who make mistakes along the way than we are as they're making them.

-In the same spirit, someday “The Politician” could someday evolve into a meaningful, potent statement about the hazards and rewards about ambition and leadership, particular as those ideas are viewed by would-be officials and the electorate.
-Right now, however, it says a lot more about Murphy’s ambition than anyone else’s, real or fictional.
+In the same spirit, someday "The Politician" could someday evolve into a meaningful, potent statement about the hazards and rewards of ambition and leadership, particular as those ideas are viewed by would-be officials and the electorate.
+Right now, however, it says a lot more about Murphy's ambition than anyone else's, real or fictional.

 "The Politician" is currently streaming on Netflix.